colbeyhair/scope_measurements/readme.md

 After recording calibration data, operate the device.
 Enter a blank selection in the menu to record a single data point.
 Data will be logged to a CSV file using the time and date for enumeration.

+# References

+This script is sending SCPI commands to the scope.
+This is a general specification for command syntax, but the specific commands vary between device manufacturers (despite many common commands between manufacturers).
+The reference manual for the Rigol DS1000 series is availabl [here](https://www.batronix.com/pdf/Rigol/ProgrammingGuide/DS1000DE_ProgrammingGuide_EN.pdf).